ModelInference/texada/README.md

     'G(c -> X(F(d))'

+## Example 3

+Suppose we have a file ```stat_filter_log.txt``` with the following contents:

+    TODO: add log

+Note that with Texada's default configuration (referred to as the vanilla configuration), the following results would be returned:

+    TODO: add default results

+However, a few of these results, namely TODO, are only vacuously true.
+If we wanted to filter out such results we could specify the following option:

+    TODO: add vacuous option

+The TODO option in essence specifies Texada to filter out all results with support < 1.
+This option can be generalized to filter out results with support < x, for any positive integer x using the TODO option as follows:

+    TODO: add support threshold option

+In a similar way, we can relax the confidence threshold of results.
+By default, the confidence threshold is set to 1, meaning that instantiations must be fully satisfied over the log.
+We can change this threshold to find instantiations which may not be satisfied one hundred percent of the time, but which is satisfied "most of the time," using the following option:

+    TODO: add confidence threshold option

+It should be noted that by default, statistical thresholds are enforced over individual traces.
+This means that if an instantiation fails to satisfy a threshold at any single trace in the log, it will be filtered out.
+We can however configure Texada to enforce thresholds over the trace-set as a whole (i.e. globally), by specifying the TODO flag as follows:

+    TODO: add global thresholds option

+This will ensure that an instantiation which is vacuously true in five of six traces in the given log, but which has a support of 3 in the sixth trace will be returned.

+Lastly, specifying the --print-stats flag will make Texada print out the statistics of each result.

 ## Regular expression arguments

 Texada relies on user-supplied regular expressions ([Perl regular expressions](http://www.boost.org/doc/libs/1_55_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html)) to parse structured log lines.
 By default, Texada will treat every line as an event and equivalent lines (i.e., lines whose strings match) as instances of the same event type, and "--" as partitions between traces.
 However, to parse more complex logs regular expressions must be provided to determine the event type of a log line.